 If you want to go the easier, more traditional route, simply use old-fashioned oats and add a dash of cinnamon.
 Don’t use instant or quick-cooking oats, because those will turn to complete mush.

 Chia Seeds: Technically, these are optional, but I love how chia seeds absorb moisture and make the final product more creamy and luscious.
 Chia seeds contain healthy omega-3’s and, like oats, lots of fiber.

 Nut butter: Almond butter or peanut butter makes these oats even more creamy, while adding delicious savory, nutty flavor.

-Milk of choice: You can use your favorite milk here (almond milk, coconut milk from a carton, homemade cashew milk, homemade pecan milk or cow’s milk).
+Milk of choice: You can use your favorite milk here (almond milk, coconut milk from a carton, homemade cashew milk, homemade pecan milk, oat milk or cow’s milk).
 I suppose you could use water instead of milk, but the final result won’t be quite as creamy or flavorful.

 The amount of liquid is key to the final consistency—I like my overnight oats really thick and creamy, with concentrated flavor.
 If you prefer a looser consistency, add a little more milk.

 Fruit: Now that we’ve formed the base of the oats, I like to add fruit.
 If you’re following my formula with just 1/2 cup milk and using a fruit that stores well for a few days (as in, sliced strawberries, not sliced bananas or apple), you can go ahead and toss the fruit on top of the oat-and-milk mixture.